suobset/skushagra/docs/tech-config.md

 ## Photo/Video/Graphic Editing

 The following is what I use to facilitate my Photography.
+Which is hobby 1 out of 2.

 * [GNU Image Manipulation Program](https://www.gimp.org/), or GIMP, is a libre photo editr which almost rivals Adobe Creative Suite.
 May have a slightly higher curve of learning, but it is extremely powerful and versatile for what it offers.
 Beautifully amazing.
 * [Darktable](https://www.darktable.org/): RAW image processor and developer, that I pair with GIMP to offload and edit RAW image fiels (RAW is a file format that captures more information than a compressed JPEG; standard in photography).